treanus/KUL_Linux_Installation/README.md

 This script installs a large number of NeuroImaging related software on Linux (I prefer Linux Mint 21.1, but Ubuntu 22.04 also works).
 It is not maintained anymore to install on Windows-WSL2 (latest Win11 preferably) or macOS.
 Results may vary...

+It is assumed you have an nvidia gpu.

 ## Which NeuroImaging software